patience4711/RASPBERRY-PI-WIFI-MANAGER/README.md

 ```
 Ctrl x
 ## setup service
-The next thing to do is setup a service that runs at boot and starts /home/user/wificonfig.py
+The next thing to do is setup a service that starts at boot and runs /home/user/wificonfig.py<br>
+This service stops once wificonfig.py has run.
 **nano /etc/systemd/system/wificonfig.service**
 ```
 [Unit]